SodiumJu/LinearCDSfold/README.md

 -b <BEAM_SIZE>
 ```

-`BEAM_SIZE` is a positive integer that specifies the beam size used by LinearCDSfold during beam search (i.e., `-m 2` is specified) and its default value is `500`.
+`BEAM_SIZE` is a positive integer that specifies the beam size used by LinearCDSfold during beam search (i.e., `-m beam` is specified) and its default value is `500`.

 ```
 -t <TAU1> or --tau1 <TAU1>
 ```

-`TAU1` is a termination threshold used by LinearCDSfold when Pareto-optimal search is enabled (i.e., when `-m 3` is specified).
+`TAU1` is a termination threshold used by LinearCDSfold when Pareto-optimal search is enabled (i.e., when `-m pareto` is specified).
 Its default value is `0.0025`.
 In general, smaller values of `TAU1` result in more Pareto-optimal CDSs being generated, at the cost of longer runtime.

 ```
 -u <TAU2> or --tau2 <TAU2>
 ```

-`TAU2` is another termination threshold used by LinearCDSfold when Pareto-optimal search is enabled (i.e., when `-m 3` is specified).
+`TAU2` is another termination threshold used by LinearCDSfold when Pareto-optimal search is enabled (i.e., when `-m pareto` is specified).
 Essentially, `TAU2` is used to explore Pareto-optimal CDSs that are generated using `LAMBDA` values smaller than `TAU1`.
 Therefore, the value of `TAU2` should be smaller than that of `TAU1`.
 By default, it is set to `0.00075`.
 Smaller values of `TAU2` allow more Pareto-optimal CDSs to be generated, but increase runtime.

 ```
 -o <FILE_NAME>